 Frugal living doesn’t have to be hard

-If you’re having trouble deciding what frugal living tips to start applying to your own life, try using the Piggy Chrome Extension when you shop online and you’ll start earning cash back and saving money automatically when you shop online.
+If you’re having trouble deciding what frugal living tips to start applying to your own life, try using the Piggy Chrome Extension when you shop online or our new Mobile App if you prefer to shop on the go, and you’ll start earning cash back and saving money automatically when you shop online.
 You don’t even have to change your spending habits to start saving money with Piggy and working toward more frugal living.

 Now you know how to live frugally, so you have no excuse not to start right NOW!